-High Option: When we are the secondary payor, we will pay the lesser of the balance after Medicare pays or our drug benefit.
+High Option: When we are the secondary payor, we will pay the balance after Medicare Part D pays, up to our regular benefit.

 Consumer Driven Health Plan and Value Option: When we are the secondary payor, we limit benefits to the difference between our liability (as the primary carrier) and the Medicare Part D payment.
 When our liability is equal to, or less than, the Medicare Part D payment, you will receive no benefit.